Importing data from Hive, S3, MongoDB, and other systems

 Type conversions

 Importing complex types is only supported partially.
-The type system of YTsaurus does not exactly match its counterparts in other storage systems.
-When importing data, SPYT will try to keep the type on a best effort basis.
+The YTsaurus type system doesn't exactly match its counterparts in other storage systems.
+When importing data, SPYT will try to keep the type on a best-effort basis.
 However, the value may get converted to a string when no matching type in YTsaurus could be inferred.
-When necessary, use SQL to properly convert types.
+When necessary, use SQL for proper type conversion.

-Ranges of values that correspond for a single type may differ between YTsaurus and other systems.
-For example, YTsaurus date
+Value ranges for a single type may be different for YTsaurus and other systems.
+For example, the YTsaurus date

-type only stores calendar dates starting with the Unix epoch, January 1st 1970.
-Attempt to write an earlier data will cause a runtime error.
-It is still possible to store earlier dates as strings (for example, applying a to_char(date_value, 'YYY-MM-DD')
+type only stores calendar dates starting with the Unix epoch, January 1, 1970.
+An attempt to write earlier dates in YTsaurus will cause a runtime error.
+It is still possible to store earlier dates in YTsaurus as strings (or example, applying a to_char(date_value, 'YYYY-MM-DD')

 in PostgreSQL).